rupak1005/Syncify/README.md

 ### 🖼️ Frontend Development

 - Built with **React**, **Tailwind CSS**, and **ShadCN UI**
-- Responsive 3-column layout (left sidebar, main content, right sidebar)
+- Responsive layout for mobile, tablet, and desktop
+- Collapsible sidebar and mobile-friendly controls
 - Route-based navigation with **React Router** and a 404 fallback page

 ---